 Now it’s time to thicken the sauce using corn starch slurry.
-Remove the broccoli from the pot, and set aside.
+Remove the broccoli from the pot if you added it earlier, and set aside.

 Mix corn starch with water (equal amounts), then add it to the pot.
-Click on “saute” and set for 2 minutes.
+Press on “saute” and set for 2 minutes.

 The slurry will thicken the sauce, and give the food a lovely glaze.